snarkhunter/oofcanvas/README.md

 ### Scrolling

 A canvas can be scrolled in one of two ways.
-It can be connected to `GtkScrollBar`s or other widgets elsewhere in the GUI, and it can respond to `scroll` events generated within the `GtkLayout`.
+It can be connected to `GtkScrollBars` or other widgets elsewhere in the GUI, and it can respond to `scroll` events generated within the `GtkLayout`.

 To connect to scroll bars, call `scrollbar.set_adjustment(adj)` (in